B2.2 Recall and demonstrate multiplication facts for 1 × 1 to 10 × 10 and related division facts.

 Learning the Division Facts in Sequence

-A suggested sequence for teaching division facts is to begin with facts about division by 2, then division by 1, by 5, by 3, by 4, by 6, by 7, by 8, and by 9.
+A suggested sequence for teaching division facts is to begin with facts for division by 2, then division by 1, by 5, by 3, by 4, by 6, by 7, by 8, and by 9.